dpi-tta-lessons/portfolio/content.md

 ## 6. Make It Responsive

-Most people will view your site on their phones.
-Responsive design ensures it looks great on all screen sizes.
+Most people will visit your site on a phone or tablet.
+That's why modern web design follows a "mobile-first" approach: starting with smaller screens and scaling up from there.
+This ensures your site stays functional, fast, and easy to use on any device.

+Chrome-based browsers include built-in tools to preview how your site looks across different screen sizes.

 ### Toggle Device Toolbar